openstack-archive/fuel-specs/specs/7.0/jumbo-frames-between-instances.rst

 Currently, we have way to calculate mtu value for private network in case if we have gre traffic.
 These calculations are not obligatory when we switch to mtu-selection-and-advertisement solution, cause neutron performing it itself.
+But, we should not wide out these calculations cause we should use it to control mtu of dhcp/l3 neutron agents tap interfaces (cause current feature implementation do not allow to do it).
+Also, we should extend current calculation process to properly calculate mtu for `vxlan` environments.
-Remaining work here is to except mtu calculations from puppet manifests, and, to move mtu value for private network (mtu value of interface what assigned to private network) to the appropriated configuration files.
+Remaining to move mtu value for private network (mtu value of interface what assigned to private network) to the appropriated configuration files.

 Implementation will be include following steps:

-* to exclude mtu calculations for private network from puppet manifests
+* fix mtu calculations to support `vxlan` environments
 * to enable mtu-selection-and-advertisement feature set in neutron.conf file on controller nodes: advertise_mtu = True